ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion: Is a multi-speaker TTS model trained with just one speaker in the target languages enough for ASR data augmentation?

-As for the ASR model, we use Wav2vec 2.0 \cite{baevski2020wav2vec}, a large model trained in a self-supervised way on the VoxPopuli dataset \cite{wang-etal-2021-voxpopuli}.
-We used the model checkpoint provided by the authors at \cite{wang-etal-2021-voxpopuli} which was trained on 100,000 hours of speech in the following 23 languages: Bulgarian (Bg), Czech (Cs), Croatian (Hr), Danish (Da), Dutch (Nl), English (En), Estonian (Et), Finnish (Fi), French (Fr), German (De), Greek (El), Hungarian (Hu), Italian (It), Latvian (Lv), Lithuanian (Lt), Maltese (Mt), Polish (Pl), Portuguese (Pt), Romanian (Ro), Slovak (Sk), Slovene (Sl), Spanish (Es) and Swedish (Sv).
-We chose Portuguese and Russian because the Portuguese language was used in the pre-training of this model and Russian was not used, presenting realistic results for both scenarios.
-Also, these languages are from diverse language families.
+As for the ASR model, we use Wav2vec 2.0 \cite{baevski2020wav2vec}, a large self-supervised model trained on the VoxPopuli dataset \cite{wang-etal-2021-voxpopuli}.
+We used the model checkpoint provided by the authors\footnote{https://huggingface.co/facebook/wav2vec2-large-100k-voxpopuli} which was trained on 100k hours of speech in the following 23 languages: Bulgarian (Bg), Czech (Cs), Croatian (Hr), Danish (Da), Dutch (Nl), English (En), Estonian (Et), Finnish (Fi), French (Fr), German (De), Greek (El), Hungarian (Hu), Italian (It), Latvian (Lv), Lithuanian (Lt), Maltese (Mt), Polish (Pl), Portuguese (Pt), Romanian (Ro), Slovak (Sk), Slovene (Sl), Spanish (Es) and Swedish (Sv).
+We chose Pt and Ru because Pt was used in the {self-supervised} pre-training and Ru was not, presenting realistic results for both scenarios and are from different language families.
+We carried out four experiments: \begin{itemize}[noitemsep] \item \textbf{Experiment 1:} ASR models trained in pt-BR and ru-RU with Common Voice using the standard training and development subsets.
+For pt-BR, the model was trained for 140 epochs and ru-RU for 100; \item \textbf{Experiment 1.1:} Transfer learning from experiment 1, {adding audio augmentations (AA) in the training}.
+In this experiment, the ASR is trained with half the number of epochs used in experiment 1. \item \textbf{Experiment 2:} Similar to experiment 1, but the model is trained using {the synthesized version of Common Voice} in pt-BR and ru-RU.
+For model training and development, we used synthesized speech. \item \textbf{Experiment 2.1:} Transfer learning from experiment 2 plus the AA.
+The ASR is trained with half the number of epochs used in experiment 2. \end{itemize}